 Once you know what clothes to bring, it is time to choose your accessories and other extras.
 Most important, prepare a small ziplock bag with all the toiletries you will need.

 Toothpaste, toothbrush, insect repellent, conditioner, sunscreen, and even shower gel to use in case your hotel does offer it.

-Make sure you do not bring any bottle more than 50ml.
+Make sure you do not bring any bottle of more than 50ml.
 After all, your backpack will go with you on the plane.

 A good rule of thumb is to bring the lightest and smallest possible versions of your necessary items.
 And this also applies to tech gadgets.

 For example, you will not need a laptop or tablet if you can access your social media and the internet on your smartphone.

 And if your smartphone has a good enough camera, you do not even need to bring a separate camera.

 Another handy item to pack is a canvas tote or some other foldable fiber backpack.
 Whether you visit a grocery store, the local market, or a souvenir shop, you will need a bag to place and carry your items.

 If you have your own, you will also avoid using any plastic bags, which are harmful to the environment.
 And if you end up with more stuff that you can fit in the backpack for your way back home, you can use the extra bag.
 It is a win-win.

 PHASE 3: Pack Your Stuff

 At this point, you already know what you need to bring with you to Crete… in that backpack!

 There has long been an intense dispute in the backpacking community about the ideal way to pack clothes.
 It is known as the fight between the so-called “folders, and “rollers”.